 My first novel, Standing for Socks, was released in March 2009 from Atheneum, and it was named one of Bank Street's Best Books of the Year.
 It's now available through Scholastic's Book Clubs and Fairs.
-My second book, The Trouble with Mark Hopper, also came out in 2009, from Dutton, and was my first book to be translated--you can buy it in Korea!
+My second book, The Trouble with Mark Hopper, also came out in 2009, from Dutton, and was my first book to be translated--you can buy it in South Korea!
 My third book, Nerd Camp, was released in April 2011 from Atheneum.
 It was featured as a best summer novel for kids in The Washington Post and won the 2012 Cybils Award for middle grade fiction.
 Nerd Camp 2.0 came out in May 2014 (hooray!), as did the paperback version of 2013's The Short Seller, which was a must-read in Girls' Life magazine and featured on NPR's "Here and Now."
 It's on the 2015 master list for New Hampshire's Great Stone Face Book Award, so if you live in New Hampshire, please vote for Lindy!

 I've been published in the New York Times, American Baby magazine, named one of CBS Baltimore's best authors in Maryland, and featured in BookPage, Newsday, Style magazine, The Jewish Times, and lots of school newspapers; I was even interviewed on a middle school TV show!
 Check out my News & Press page for links.

 For more info and the latest updates, become a fan on Facebook.
 Happy reading!